16

 env | grep XDG

-XDG-Desktop-portal configuration files are in the folder /usr/share/xdg-desktop-portal/.
+The xdg-desktop-portal configuration files are located in the folder /usr/share/xdg-desktop-portal/.
 They should not be changed.

-Also, the component needs the names of the folders listed in the file:
+Also, the component needs the folder names listed in the file:

 ~/.config/user-dirs.dirs